HyeonGyuChi/DuxCamera/README.md

-# CameraPCR
+# DuxCamera
-DuxCamera for REACT
+1. DuxCamera for REACT
+2. DuxCamera for python tk